kinode-dao/kinode-book/src/my_first_app/chapter_4.md

 // ...
 ```

 Next, we must parse out the HTTP request from the general type.
 This is necessary because the `HttpServerRequest` enum contains both HTTP protocol requests and requests related to WebSockets.
-In the future this code will be more streamlined!
+Note that it's quite possible to streamline this series of request refinements if you're only interested in one type of request -- this example is overly thorough for demonstration purposes.

 ```rust
 // ...